Encroachment on City Property

 - In all areas, the green space around homes and properties was not intended for personal use.

-The City of Fernie is asking residents to remove any encroachments on City Property.
+The City of Fernie is asking all property owners to remove any encroachments on municipal land.

-Residents must ensure where property lines are, and avoid encroaching onto City land.
+All residents must ensure they understand where their property lines are to avoid encroaching onto City land.

 What should I do if I have an encroachment?

-Residents must remove any personal property or structures encroaching on municipal land, and make alternate arrangements for storage moving forward.
+Residents must remove any personal property, objects, or structures encroaching on municipal land, and make alternate arrangements for storage moving forward.
+Failure to comply will require the City of move the encroaching items at the homeowner's expense.

 What if the encroachment existed before I bought my house?

-Awareness of property lines when buying or selling your home is important.
-An encroachment is tied to the lands and follows ownership of the property, regardless of how long it has been there or who placed it there.
-Having knowledge of where your property lines are will ensure you avoid unknowingly placing items outside your property or inheriting an existing encroachment.
+Awareness of property boundary lines is essential when buying or selling land.
+An encroachment is tied to the land and follows ownership of the property, regardless of how long it has been there, or who placed it there.
+Understanding where your property lines are will ensure you avoid unknowingly placing items outside your property or inheriting an existing encroachment.

 How do I find out where my property line is?